 Caring for Olives in Zone 9

-Olive trees need at least 7 hours of full sun per day, preferably on the east or south side of a house.
-They need well-draining soil but it doesn’t have to be highly fertile, as long as it isn’t overly sandy or clay laden.
+Olive trees need at least seven hours of full sun per day, preferably on the east or south side of a house.
+They need well-draining soil, but it doesn’t have to be highly fertile, as long as it isn’t overly sandy or clay laden.

 Sprinkle compost over the planted area.
 Don’t amend the planting hole with any additional compost.
 Mulch around the olive to retard weeds and then water it heavily.
 Thereafter, water each day there is no rain for a month while the tree establishes.
 There is no need to stake the tree unless you live in a windy area.

 After the first month, only water the olive tree once a month.
 If you water it more often, the tree will produce shallow, weak roots.